-Project Outline (10% of grade) must be submitted with the Interim Evaluation/Assessment.
+Project Outline (10% of grade) must be submitted half way through the internship.
 This report should provide a company background (including target market and competitors) and a definition of one major assignment, project, or problem.
 The project outline might also contain a planned approach to the assignment or problem and an explanation of methods that will be used.
 (1 - 2 pages) - more details below.